See a list of Biology Programs by Clicking Here!

 Why Earn a Biology Degree?

-Degrees in biology begin start at the associate level all the way through the doctoral level.
-Independent research positions typically require an individual to have a PhD.
-A curriculum in biology may include:
+Degrees in biology begin as 2-year programs at the associate degree level and continue all the way up through the doctoral level.
+Independent research positions typically require an individual to have an advanced degree such as a PhD.
+A curriculum in biology may include academic courses such as:

 - Calculus & Statistics